IanLewis42/GravStorm/readme.txt

 In network play only, F10 will toggle a 'radar' display at the top-right of the screen, showing the terrain, and all ships.

 o Single player 'Mission' levels
-  These are largely based on the 'Thrust' maps.
+  These are loosely based on the 'Thrust' maps.
 Here, the objective is to rescue the miners who are stuck at the bottom of the cave system.
 Land on the 'blue' pads to rescue them.
 Land on the 'red' pads to collect jewels for bonus points.
 Beware that your ship will be heavier with extra passengers and cargo!
 Fly off away from the surface to complete the level.

 STATUS PANEL
 ------------